 MASAR Conference 2021

 The 2021 MASAR Conference will be held on September 24-26, 2021 at Camp Kieve in Nobleboro, Maine.
-The registration fee is $75 for MASAR-Certified team members, $100 for anyone not affiliated with a MASAR-Certified team, $20 to licensed EMS personnel.
+The registration fee is $85 for MASAR-Certified team members, $100 for anyone not affiliated with a MASAR-Certified team, $20 to licensed EMS personnel.
 Late registrations will be subject to a $25 late fee.
+CLICK HERE TO REGISTER

-The conference will still be co-hosted by Maine Mounted Search and Rescue (MMSAR) and Maine Search and Rescue Dogs (MESARD).
-We anticipate a very similar schedule and class list.
+The conference will be co-hosted by Maine Mounted Search and Rescue (MMSAR) and Maine Search and Rescue Dogs (MESARD).

 If you would like to donate an item or gift certificate for our raffle or silent auction, please download our donation form here!
 We encourage MASAR team members and supporters to actively solicit donations from businesses they frequent, and/or businesses they work for or own.